rgsf2025/sqlcipher-jdbc/README.md

 3. Create libsqlitejdbc.so
 	a) Copy C:\Tools\sqlcipher-jdbc to <your-folder>/tools/sqlcipher-jdbc folder

-	Note: all make files are modified appropriately to copy the appropriate files from sqlcipher folder
+	NOTE: all make files are modified appropriately to copy the appropriate files from sqlcipher folder

 	make clean